smnorris/bcfishobs/README.md

 - environment variables PGHOST, PGUSER, PGDATABASE, PGPORT, DATABASE_URL are set to the appropriate db
 - password authentication for the database is not required

-The scripts are run via two bash control scripts:
+The scripts are run via these bash control scripts:

 ```
 $ ./01_load.sh